Catapult C: History

 In 2004, Mentor Graphics formally announced its Catapult C high level synthesis product offering hierarchical design support for synthesizing pipelined, multi-block subsystems from untimed ANSI C/C++ descriptions.
 Catapult C's main functionality was generating RTL (VHDL and Verilog) targeted to ASICs and FPGAs.
 Users specified constraints for timing and area, and provided a clock period and destination technology.
 Mentor also announced a Catapult C Library Builder for ASIC Designers to collect detailed characterization data.

 In 2005, Mentor announced extensions to Catapult C to automatically create SystemC transaction-level models and wrappers, for simulation of the design in verification environments supporting SystemC.
-Mentor also introduced interface synthesis to map the data transfer implied by passing of C++ function arguments to hardware interfaces such as wires, registers, handshaked registers, memories, buses or more complex user-defined interfaces.
+Mentor also introduced interface synthesis to map the data transfer implied by passing of C++ function arguments to hardware interfaces such as wires, registers, handshakes registers, memories, buses or more complex user-defined interfaces.

 In 2006, Mentor announced Catapult SL (System Level) for automatically creating signal processing subsystems.
 Catapult SL could coordinate the partitioning of sequential C operations into multiple blocks within the subsystem, including partitioning into multiple clock domains.
 Catapult SL automatically inserts appropriate inter-block channels and memory buffers to assemble the sub-system.

 In January 2009, Mentor announced an integration between Catapult C and its Vista SystemC design and simulation environment to automatically generate transaction-level models (TLM).
 In this process, the untimed ANSI C++ input to Catapult is encapsulated in a TLM wrapper; timing information is extracted from the synthesis results and back-annotated in the resulting model.
 The flow is compatible with the TLM-2.0 standard from the Open SystemC Initiative (OSCI).